kainisoft/augment-chat/DOCKER_OPTIMIZATION_GUIDE.md

 This guide provides detailed implementation instructions for optimizing Docker containers in the local development environment, focusing on faster startup times and improved developer experience.

+> **Note:** The optimized Docker configuration described in this guide is now the default configuration for this project.
+The standard `docker-compose.yml` file and all Dockerfiles already include all these optimizations.

 ## Quick Start with HMR

 To quickly start a service with Hot Module Replacement (HMR):